-Under supervision of the instructor, students will be able to transfer concepts of their practical demonstrations with clients.
+- Examples include in-person demonstrations of practical procedures, group assignments, simulated Mock State Board quizzes/examinations, etc. - Under supervision of the instructor, students will be able to transfer concepts of their practical demonstrations with clients.

 Students are evaluated on a regular basis on theory, practical, and clinical work.
-The evaluations are measured on a standard percentile basis and the percentage equated to a letter grade.
+The evaluations are measured on a standard percentile basis and the percentage equated to a letter grade for both quantitative (clock hours earned) and qualitative academic (theory and practical).

 Evaluation forms are issued to the students at the end of the evaluation period.
 This evaluation form reflects the overall attendance and academic progress of the student.
-Students with accepted transfer hours from another institution will be counted as both attempted and earned hours for the purpose of determining the allowable maximum time frame has been exhausted.

 SAP evaluations are based on actual contracted hours at the institution.
 Students must maintain a "C" (75%) average to maintain satisfactory academic status.

+The system detailed below is utilized in the Academy: Academic & Practical Grading 100%-90% A (Excellent)

+89%-80%

+B (Above Average)

 The course of Manicuring can lead to a career field requiring licensure in California.

-Potential occupations after completion: Manicurist, Nail Technician Product Representative, Company Demonstrator
+Potential occupations after completion: Manicurist, Nail Technician Product Representative, Company Demonstrator a) Is not less than 17 years of age.